Home » Indian History » Gupta Empire

 Gupta Empire Rulers: Chandragupta I (320-335 CE)

-Chandragupta I (320-335 CE) was the first ruler of the Gupta Empire and is credited with laying the foundations for the empire’s success.
-He expanded his kingdom by defeating several neighboring states, including the Shakas and the Yaudheyas, and established his capital at Pataliputra.
-Chandragupta I was also known for his patronage of the arts and sciences, and was a strong supporter of Hinduism.
+Chandragupta I (320-335 CE) was the inaugural ruler of the Gupta Empire, credited with laying the foundations for its success.
+He expanded his realm by conquering neighboring states such as the Shakas and the Yaudheyas, and established Pataliputra as his capital.
+Chandragupta I was a notable patron of the arts and sciences, and a staunch supporter of Hinduism.

 Gupta Empire Rulers: Chandragupta I (320-335 CE)